grz0zrg/fsynth/client/data/md/quickstart.md

 ### Making sounds

-When a session is created for the first time, an example code is made available with a basic MIDI setup playing an additive synthesis SAW-like waveform and a ~440Hz continuous tone, the audio output is paused by default.
+When a session is created for the first time, an example code is made available with a basic MIDI setup, this setup allow playing with an additive synthesis SAW-like waveform and a ~440Hz continuous tone, the audio output is paused by default.

 To hear the tone, slice the graphical canvas by right-clicking anywhere on the canvas, click on the (+) icon which appeared then click on the play button.

-Slices capture the pixels data, the captured data is then sent to the sound synthesis engine in real-time, there is two main type of synthesis, additive and granular, **granular synthesis and many other type of synthesis are only available with the sound server/launcher which can be downloaded on the homepage**.
+Slices capture the pixels data, the captured data is then sent to the sound synthesis engine in real-time.

 Any number of slices can be added, slices can be removed, muted or tweaked by right-clicking on it.

-The slices can be moved by clicking on it, holding it and by moving the cursor around.
+Slices can be moved by clicking on it, holding it and moving the cursor around.

 You can also open the slices dialog which show an overview of all slices by double clicking anywhere on the canvas.